saurabhkamboj/rb101/lesson_2/mortgage_calculator_pedac.md

 j = monthly interest rate
 n = loan duration in months

-# Data structures
+## Data structures

 Possible input

-- Loan amount: Whole number with a special character (Currency symbol) or commas or both. (to_i)
+- Loan amount: Whole number with a special character (Currency symbol or ',' or both) - to_i removes the currency symbol
-- Annual percentage rate: Whole number or a decimal with a special character (%) or a string that contains 'percent'
+- Annual percentage rate: Whole number or a decimal with a special character (%) or a string that contains 'percent' - to_i and to
+-f remove the string
 - Loan duration (in Months): Integer

 Required input